Guitar Chords

 The Am chord

-Super easy to fret both as an open position chord and as a barre chord shape, the Am chord is great to start with.
+Super easy to fret both as an open-position chord and as a barre chord shape, the Am chord is a great chord to start with.

 As you move it up the neck as a chord shape, all you need is to identify all intervals that surround it.